 The Simplest Of Low Carb Sweets!

 The best part about this recipe, in my opinion, is that once you make one batch using either a probiotic pill or yogurt starter you can make 4-5 more batches by using the first low carb yogurt you make.
 This allows you to have a high fat, low carb dessert recipe in the fridge at all times.
-You can simply add some vanilla or maple extract, spices of your choosing or protein or cocoa powder to create a simple and delicious low carb dessert!
+You can simply add some vanilla or maple extract, spices of your choosing and protein or cocoa powder to create a simple and delicious low carb dessert!
 If yogurt isn’t your thing you can give our no bake cheesecakes or keto brownies a try!

 Keto Yogurt Benefits